thegridelectric/gw-scada-spaceheat-python/gw_spaceheat/DEBUG_MOSQUITTO.md

 #Debug mosquitto

-To see the issue on a mac:

-I did the out-of-the box `brew install mosquitto` to get a mosquitto mqtt broker on my mac.

-`python main.py` to start up the primary scada, which is listening for temp readings

-`python try_temp_sensor.py` to run the simulated temp sensor publishing data about every 880 ms

-The priary scada gets the messages for some period of time, but usually in under a minute it stops receiving tem.
-Killing and restarting `try_temp_sensor.py` and the scada starts getting them again.

-So it looks like the sensor _thinks_ it is publishing its messages to the topic, but it is not.
+Publish is failing after a sending 20 messages.
+This is independent of the broker used.

+Here is how to replicate the failure.
+Follow directions in this folder README.md to set up the development environment using the free mqtt broker mqtt.eclipseprojects.io

+Run  `python try_temp_sensor.py`

+It'll start out like this:

+a.tank.temp0: Trying to publish
+log: Sending PUBLISH (d0, q1, r0, m1), 'b'a.tank.temp0/gt.telemetry.101'', ...
+(116 bytes)

+(repeating about once a second) and then after a while all you will see is this:

+a.tank.temp0: Trying to publish a.tank.temp0: Trying to publish a.tank.temp0: Trying to publish

-Note that `publish.py` sends a message of the same format and seems to work fine.
+In contrast, `python publish.py` sends a message of the same format works fine

 The primary mqtt in the code is in `actors/actor_base.py`.
 The publishing happens in `actors/sensor_base.py` with these lines: